digitalmediabremen/studiesofchange-web/_texts/youngji_cho.md

 title: "The Privileged Land (v1.0)"
 year: "2024"
 medium_type: "Mixed media installation"
-material: "Single-channel video, 4K, color, stereo sound, 9’11” loop. ceramics, candles, lights"
+material: "Single-channel video, 4K, color, stereo sound, 9’11” loop."
 dimension: ""
 excerpt: "War, genocide, colonisation, division, death, intergenerational trauma, privilege, and insomnia.
 The Privileged Land (v1.0) is an ongoing multimedia practice of translating the status quo of living in Germany as a South Korean woman in the current times - in the form of a presentable artwork.Youngji Cho has been struggled to fall asleep since the beginning of October 2023.
 The ongoing genocide triggered her intergenerational trauma of war, death, colonisation, and division..."
 ---